arshadrr/subreddit-archiver/README.md

 Subreddit created on Tue Nov  9 05:18:57 2010
 Saved 3 posts more.
 Covered 0.0% of subreddit lifespan
 ```
 Archival can be stopped (e.g using `Ctr-C`).
-You can then resume by running the
+You can then resume by re-running
-same command and specifying the same subreddit and output file.
+while specifying the same output file.

 ### `subreddit-archiver update`
 ```